wp-plugins/per-page-add-to/trunk/readme.txt

 1. You can also add head to all posts!
 Just use settings -> add head to every page

 == Changelog ==

+= 1.1.1 =
+- Includes spanish translation thanks to Andrew Kurtis from WebHostingHub

 = 1.1 =
 - Now supports l18n!
 - Includes dutch translation.